eenumah/Manufacturing-Maintenance-Cost-Analysis/README.md

 The process flow in arriving at the insights includes:
 - Exploring the different variables, datatypes and relationships contained in the dataset.
+- Collaboration with key stakeholders to better understand key objectives and challenges
 - Performing some transformation of the data from the source as data had no clear cut way of building relationships via primary or foreing keys
 - Connecting the folders (To facilitate automation of data refreshes) containing the datasets to Power BI
 - Building relationship between the different tables and writing DAX to generate extra information about the data.